 Who do you know who can help with your application?
 A referral from your current supervisor would be terrific, but other employees can also put in a good word for your candidacy.
 Again, be sure to talk to your boss before you start networking.
 You don't want your boss to find out that you're seeking a new position from anyone other than you.

 Many companies require references—typically, three employment-related references.
 If your reference list includes current company employees who are willing to attest to your qualifications, this will boost your candidacy.
 Talk to managers and colleagues to see whether they would be willing to provide you with a reference.

 Ace the Interview

-Check out the company website to be sure you are up-to-date with all the latest news.
+- Check out the company website to be sure you are up to date with all the latest news.

-Send a Thank You Note
+Send a Thank-You Note

-If you do get the job, it's a good idea to take the time to thank your boss for the opportunities you were provided with while working for him or her.
+If you do get the job, it's a good idea to take the time to thank your boss for the opportunities you were provided with while working with him or her.
 Also, thank everyone who helped support your candidacy for the position.

 If You Don't Get the Job

 They may not be able to disclose why you weren't hired, but, if they can, it will help you plan your next steps—which could entail applying for another internal position or seeking employment outside the company.